lubobik/Konf_B20_Bobik_Steirer/README.md

 ## JavaDoc crash course

 ### General
-JavaDoc is part of the JDK and therefore a tool for generating documentations in HTML format.
+JavaDoc is part of the JDK (Java Development Kit) and therefore a tool for generating documentations in HTML format.
 In order to generate a documentation from `.java` files, comments inside the code have to be added complying with the JavaDoc specification.
 JavaDoc comments are similar to normal comments, but with a second asterisk at the beginning of the first comment line.